-Hot Food – It is a mitzvah to eat hot food on Shabbos, especially for the daytime meal.
-If the hotel is amenable, one may use a hotplate in his room and place cooked food on it before Shabbos.13
+It is a mitzvah to eat hot food on Shabbos, especially for the daytime meal.
+If the hotel is amenable, one may use a hotplate in his room and place cooked food on it before Shabbos.

-When walking into or out of the hotel, one should use manual non-electronic doors.
-Service or staff doors are likely to be non-electronic, and may be available to guests with special authorization.
-If there are no manual doors, one should wait until a non-Jew opens the electric-eye door with his movement and then proceed through the doorway.
+When walking into or out of the hotel, one should use non-electronic doors.
+Service or staff doors are likely to be non-electronic and may be available to guests with special authorization.
+If there are no non-automated doors, one should wait until a non-Jew triggers the electric-eye door with his movement and then proceed after him through the doorway.
 Due to the difficulty of coordinating one’s movements with those of another person, caution should be taken to avoid unwittingly activating the door.

-Bathrooms – Hotels may be equipped with sinks and toilets that are controlled by an electric eye, particularly in the lobby.
-The bathroom may have automated lights that are activated when the door is opened or one walks into the room.
+Hotels may be equipped with sinks and toilets that are controlled by an electric eye, particularly in the lobby.
+Bathrooms may have automated lights that are activated when the door is opened or one walks inside.
 We suggest avoiding hotels on Shabbos that do not offer a different system.

 As always, toilet paper should be prepared before Shabbos.
-Boxes of tissues should be checked to ensure that the tissues are separated from one another (some might be perforated but not separated).
+Boxes of tissues should be checked that the tissues are fully separated from one another.
+(Sometimes, cut sheets are still partially attached.)

-Security Cameras – There may be security cameras in the hotel.
+There may be security cameras in the hotel.
 It is best to avoid being videoed by such cameras on Shabbos, since the image is projected onto a screen.
-However, if this is difficult to avoid and one has no interest in being seen by the cameras, then he is permitted to walk past them.18
+However, if this is difficult to avoid and one has no interest in being seen by the cameras, then he is permitted to walk past them.

-Shabbos Candles – Even if one lights many candles at home, common custom allows the lighting of two candles while away.18 If one will be eating in the hotel’s dining room, he should arrange to light the candles near the table where he will be dining.20 An electric light should also be left on in the hotel room (or bathroom, if it can shed light in the room) so that one will not stumble in the dark.21 If it is not possible to light candles in the dining room, or if one is eating in his own room, then he should light the candles in his sleeping quarters.
+Even if one lights many candles at home, common custom allows the lighting of two candles while away.
+If one will be eating in the hotel’s dining room, he should arrange to light the candles near the table where he will be dining.
+An electric light should also be left on in the hotel room (or bathroom, if it can shed light in the room) so that one will not stumble in the dark.
+If it is not possible to light candles in the dining room, or if one is eating in his own room, then he should light the candles in his sleeping quarters.
 (Do not leave the candles unattended.)
-If the hotel does not allow the lighting of candles in the room due to the potential fire hazard, then Halacha prohibits one to light there.22 Instead, one should light, with a brocha, an electric incandescent lamp or an incandescent flashlight23 in his room.24
+If the hotel does not allow the lighting of candles in the room due to the potential fire hazard, then Halacha prohibits one to light there.
+Instead, one should light with a bracha an electric incandescent lamp or an incandescent flashlight in his room.

-A man who is away from home in a hotel room cannot rely upon his wife’s lighting candles at home, and is obligated in hadlakas neiros with a brocha.25
+A man who is away from home in a hotel room cannot rely upon his wife’s lighting candles at home, and is obligated in hadlakas neiros with a bracha.

-Carrying – An Eruv Chatzeiros26 might be necessary to permit carrying within the hotel premises (e.g. from a room to an enclosed hallway) on Shabbos.
-One should check with his Rav.27 However, if there is only one Jew or Jewish family among the hotel guests, an Eruv Chatzeiros is not needed.28 A motel is usually comprised of rooms that open up to the outdoors.
+An eruv chatzeiros might be necessary to permit carrying within the hotel premises (e.g. from a room to an enclosed hallway) on Shabbos.
+One should check with his rav.
+However, if there is only one Jew or Jewish family among the hotel guests, an eruv chatzeiros is not needed.
+A motel is usually comprised of rooms that open up to the outdoors.
 Since there is no proper enclosure, one may not carry outside of his room.

-Elevators – Hotels are often comprised of many floors.
-Use of an elevator involves a number of issues, including:29
+Hotels are often comprised of many floors.
+Use of an elevator involves a number of issues, including:

 In some elevators, a buzzer sounds every time a person breaks through the electric eye.
 Therefore, entering after a non-Jew is not a viable solution since the buzzer will sound as the Jew enters.
 One who requires use of this type of elevator may ask a non-Jew to stand in the doorway.